 Battery - While the "life expectancy" of a car's battery is measured in time, not miles, the average battery lasts around four years, in which the average driver drives around 50,000 to 60,000 miles.
 Your battery is essential for keeping all electrical parts of your vehicle running smoothly.
 At Brach's Auto Center, we will perform a full electrical system test to determine the current state-of-health of your battery.

-Brake Fluid - Your brakes are engaged through a hydraulic system that can be compromised if the brake fluid gets contaminated by water.
+Brake Fluid - Your brakes are usually engaged through a hydraulic system that can be compromised if there is corrosion from the brake components, which can result in copper contamination.
 This lowers the boiling point of the brake fluid, turning it to gas, which is compressible.
 This leads to a "squishy" brake pedal.
-Because of this, it is important to replace your brake fluid every 20,000 to 45,000 miles.
+Because of this, replacing your brake fluid periodically is important.

-Coolant - A mix of coolant and water flows through your radiator to cool your car.
-If you lose too much coolant, the engine will overheat, causing severe damage.
-Because of this, it is important to get your coolant replaced every 60,000 miles.
+Coolant - A mix of coolant and water flows through your radiator to cool your car, which allows fresh ambient air to passively cool the coolant, which recirculates back through your engine in order to keep it functional at its optimal temperature.
+If you lose too much coolant (whether it be because of a small crack in the hose or a water pump issue), the engine will overheat, causing severe damage.
+Because of this, getting your coolant replaced periodically is essential.